-Andy Puzder, CEO of the company that owns Carl's Jr. and Hardee, wrote an op-ed in the Wall Street Journal in 2014:
+Andy Puzder, CEO of CKE Restaurants, the company that owns Carl's Jr. and Hardee, wrote an op-ed in the Wall Street Journal in 2014:

 Here’s what middle-class business owners, who live in the real world, will do when faced with a 40% increase in labor costs.
 They will cut jobs and rely more on technology.
 Such changes are already happening in banks, gas stations, grocery stores, airports and, more recently, restaurants.

 Of course Obama couldn’t convince Congress of anything, and the minimum wage increase went away.
-Interestingly so did Momentum Machines; they have not been heard from since.
-(I learned about them from Martin Ford’s book, "The Rise of the Robots."
+Interestingly so did Momentum Machines; the company has not been heard from since.
+(I learned about it from Martin Ford’s book, "The Rise of the Robots."
 They still exist but are are in serious stealth mode.)

 Now, fast-forward to 2016 and Puzder of Carl's Jr. is in the news again, talking about robots and automation in Business Insider.
 This time he's excited about a restaurant chain called Eatsa, which looks like an old Horn and Hardart Automat, where customers pick up their food from a window.
 Puzder waxes eloquent about the benefits of robots: